spurll/lunch/readme.md

 Known Bugs
 ----------

-The "Remember Me" option on the login page doesn't seem to work anymore.
+* The "Remember Me" option on the login page doesn't seem to work anymore.
+* The "Reset" button on the voting page doesn't update the numeric label fields and causes strange behaviour with the JavaScript that does category-wide updates.

 Special Thanks
 ==============

 The web.py version was ported to Flask with the help of [Miguel Grinberg's excellent mega-tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

-LDAP authentication was achieved with the help of [BCJ](https://github.com/bcj).

 License Information
 ===================